The DualShock 4 is an impeccable controller and almost perfect in every sense.

 DualShock 4’s shoulder buttons were redesigned to fit better with the controller’s new look, resulting in a semi-ellipsoid shape.
 And, like the face buttons, their pressure-sensitivity was scrapped as well.

-The triggers were a very welcome change from the DualShock 3, whose triggers were very uncomfortable to hold down for longer periods.
-The new triggers are slimmer and curved slightly to minimize slipping, although they still don’t fare that well when being held down.
+The triggers were a welcome change from the DualShock 3, whose triggers were very uncomfortable to hold down for longer periods.
+The new triggers are slimmer and slightly curved to minimize slipping, although they still don’t fare that well when being held down.
 The triggers are also the only buttons to retain pressure-sensitivity.

 The DualShock 4 is the first controller ever to incorporate a touchpad into its design.
 In addition to being able to register two touch points simultaneously, the touchpad can read a variety of swiping gestures, although the extent of its functionality varies from game to game.